coq/coq/dev/ci/README.md

 2. Click on "New Project".
 3. Choose "CI / CD for external repository" then click on "GitHub".
 4. Find your fork of the Coq repository and click on "Connect".
+5. If GitLab did not do so automatically, [enable the Container Registry](https://docs.gitlab.com/ee/user/project/container_registry.html#enable-the-container-registry-for-your-project).
-5. You are encouraged to go to the CI / CD general settings and increase the timeout from 1h to 2h for better reliability.
+6. You are encouraged to go to the CI / CD general settings and increase the timeout from 1h to 2h for better reliability.

 Now everytime you push (including force-push unless you changed the default